-IFRS requirements elsewhere in the world affect many US companies – public or private, large or small — through cross-border, M&A activity, and due to the IFRS reporting demands of stakeholders outside the US.
-And the continued global adoption of IFRS means that the impact on multinational US businesses will only grow stronger, as additional countries permit or require IFRS for statutory reporting purposes and public filings.
+Why, you ask, given that there are no current US plans to require or permit domestic public companies to use IFRS?
+Because we operate in a global marketplace and the impact of IFRS on US capital markets is not just about its domestic use in capital filings.
+IFRS requirements elsewhere in the world affect many US companies – public or private, large or small — through cross-border, M&A activity, and due to the IFRS reporting demands of stakeholders outside the US. and the continued global adoption of IFRS means that the impact on multinational US businesses will only grow stronger, as additional countries permit or require IFRS for statutory reporting purposes and public filings.

-This publication considers authoritative pronouncements and other developments under IFRS and US GAAP through June 1, 2015.
+This publication considers authoritative pronouncements and other developments under IFRS and US GAAP through June 30, 2018.

-We continue to believe in the long-term vision of a single set of consistently applied, high-quality, globally accepted accounting standards.
+We continue to believe in the long-term vision of a single set of consistently applied, high-quality, globally-accepted accounting standards.
 However, acceptance of an outright move to international standards is off the table, at least for now.
 In the meantime, the FASB and IASB should continue to focus on improving the quality of their standards while, if possible, reducing differences between IFRS and US GAAP.